alexis-boyer/open-cmms/README.md

 ## Why is it all in (bad written) English ?

-Because i'm trying to improve my english, but don't worry my french is even worth :smile:
+Because i'm trying to improve my english, but don't worry my french is even worse :smile: